oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 ### Create an OpenID Connect App on Auth0

-Log in to your Auth0 account (or [sign up](https://auth0.com/signup) if you don’t have an account).
+Log in to your Auth0 account (or [sign up](https://auth0.com/signup) if you don't have an account).
 You should have a unique domain like `dev-xxx.eu.auth0.com`.

 Go to **Applications** > **Create Application**.
 Use a name like `JHipster Baby!`, select `Regular Web Applications` and click **Create**.